chakrikaguttameedi/chakrikaguttameedi/README.md

-- 👋 Hi, I’m @chakrikaguttameedi
+- 👋 Hi, I’m Chakrika Guttameedi
 - Welcome to my GitHub profile!
 I'm passionate about learning, building, and contributing to impactful tech projects.

 - 👀 I’m interested in ...